Intercity (Deutsche Bahn): Modern era

 The next major change to Intercity services came about in 2002, with the opening of the Cologne–Frankfurt high-speed rail line largely to replace the West Rhine Railway, a major trunk route for Intercity services.
 While previous high speed lines in Germany had been designed for mixed usage, and could be used by Intercity trains, this line can only be operated by new ICE 3 units.
 This, along with the introduction of another generation of ICEs, the ICE T, saw large numbers of Intercity routes converted to ICE.
 Meanwhile, the InterRegio classification was abolished, and many of its services converted into Intercity routes.

 As a result, the character of Intercity has changed.
 Having been on an almost equal footing with the ICE, it is very much secondary.
 While it still provides a high quality of service, trains now stop more frequently, and are more commonly found on lesser routes.
 Most current IC trains convey fewer first-class coaches, more open seating as opposed to compartments, and a Bistro Cafe (buffet car) instead of a restaurant or no on-board catering at all, although this is as much a reflection of the changing habits of modern passengers than it is a change in the status of Intercity trains.
-Lines 30 and 31 – Hamburg to Frankfurt/Stuttgart are the closest in character to a 'classic' Intercity train.
+Until 2023, Lines 30 and 31 – Hamburg to Frankfurt/Stuttgart were closest in character to a 'classic' Intercity train, but these have now been abolished, with sections of these services reallocated to lines such as 55.